aspnet/Blazor.Docs/docs/components/index.md

 ## Component parameters

-Components can have *component parameters*, which are defined using public properties on the component class.
+Components can have *component parameters*, which are defined using *non-public* properties on the component class decorated with `[Parameter]`.
 Use attributes to specify arguments for a component in markup.

 In the following example, the `ParentComponent` sets the value of the `Title` property of the `ChildComponent`: